elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 mainly due to limited infrastructures capable of hosting the data.
 There are a few ongoing efforts to breach that gap.

 Two distinct types of resources should be considered:
- - Data archives as a long-lasting storage for data and metadata and making those data easily accessible to the community.
+ - Data archives ("storage") as a long-lasting storage for data and metadata and making those data easily accessible to the community.
  - Added-values archives: store enhanced curated data, typically aiming at a scientific community,

 ### Considerations

 - If you only need to make your data available online and have limited metadata associated, consider publishing in a **Data archive**.
-- If your data are rich in metadata and should be considered as a reference dataset, consider an **Added-values archive**.
+- If your data should be considered as a reference dataset, consider an **Added-values archive**.
 - Select and choose the repositories based on the following characteristics:
   - Storage vs Added-value resources
   - Images format support